jessicajyu/jessicajyu/content/home/experience.md

     date_start: '2021-09-01'
     date_end: ''
     description: |2-
+        * Employee review commended organized activities that add a rich cultural perspective, punctuality, and ability to quickly make connections with students and colleagues
+        * Developed and lead over 100 activities for 250 secondary students from 12 to 18 years of age
         * Manages classroom behaviour, interprets lessons plans, communicates lesson outcome to regular teacher
-        * Develops and leads language activities for 250 secondary students

   - title: Masters Student, Teaching Assistant and Sensory Panelist
     company: University of Guelph